 B.A.
 Photography/Filmmaking – Brooks Institute of Photography; M.F.A.
 Directing – American Film Institute

 After working in Los Angeles as a film director and screenwriter, Alison returned with her husband Tom to Santa Barbara in order to raise their family.
-Alison became an instructor at Brooks Institute, teaching in both the bachelors and masters programs over the last 15 years.
+Alison became an instructor at Brooks Institute, teaching in both the bachelors and masters programs for 15 years.
 An award-winning photographer and Academy Award-nominated filmmaker, Alison discovered over the years that the joy of sharing through teaching equals the joy of creating.

 Alison teaches the Photography elective courses at Anacapa, a school she and her husband are great fans of as both their son and their two daughters are Anacapa graduates.
 Outside the classroom and darkroom, Alison enjoys photographing with her camera collection, which includes digital workhorses as well as several film cameras, such as a 1950’s-era Speed Graphic camera that she’s outfitted with a WWII spy lens.
 She also plays drums in the area’s only bagpipe band, raises chickens, directs an occasional play, and generally enjoys being in Santa Barbara.

 B.A.
 Theater and Community – UCSB